 This post is only for Linux enthusiasts.
 If you are not, save your time.

 4. Avoid technical distributions like arch, its forks, and Gentoo.
 They are for the programmer types.
 If you are not one, you will likely break it.
 Updates tend to be massive and very frequent.
 And you can't install a new package without updating first.
 You don't want to deal with this.
 If you want it only for AUR, just learn to compile.
 More on this later (8).
 5. Say no to most desktop environments (DEs) besides LXDE and LXQT.
 Prefer window managers (WMs) for maximum performance.
 DEs can be buggy and cause distraction.
 They increase boot time and update size.
 It may be reasonable to rule out all distros that don't come with a window manager so you don't have to do the work post-installation.
 Know the rule-- the less stuff you have, the fewer things you can break, the fewer problems you will face.
 Keep it minimal.
 Don't allow the bling-bling to distract you.
 6. Try out different Init systems.
-Every since systemd was adopted, Linux has started to feel like Windows, complex and out of hand.
+Ever since systemd was adopted, Linux has started to feel like Windows, complex and out of hand.
 Personally, I avoid systemd because it's hard and complex, no hate though.
 I do have it on Manjaro (but I did have to mask a couple of unneeded services to lower the boot time).
 A particular init system might work better on your specific hardware.
 Try some isos on a virtual machine.
 7. Avoid forks because they simply are not different enough.
 In addition, they tend to carry their parent distro's issues on top of their own issues.
 And the developers can do only so much about it.
 Independent distributions can fix issues more quickly because they can.
 Prefer original and independent distros.
 8. Don't worry about software availability.
-Just learn to compile from source code.
-You can learn it in less than an hour.
-It will free you from the fear of trying things beyond the Debian/Ubuntu world.
-Furthermore, package managers like Appimage and Flatpak allow you to install softwares on any distro.
+Every distro hosts tools to help you install packaged not present in their repos.
+Furthermore, package managers like Appimage and Flatpak allow you to install packages on any distro.
 Avoid snap.
 It slows down bootup and doesn't allow you to control app updates.
 This may change in the future though.